 Worktop varnish is the product that requires the least daily maintenance and provides the best protection against water and stains.
 It makes the wooden worktop waterproof, so that stains are never allowed to become ingrained, even after an overnight exposure.
 A simple wipe with a sponge is all it takes to remove them.
 It becomes resistant to water and grease stains.

-Finally, we advise you to use worktop varnishes to protect your wood because in our opinion it is the easiest product to apply, no wiping, quick drying time, rinsing tools with water.
+Finally, we advise you to use worktop varnishes to protect your wood because in our opinion it is the easiest product to apply, no wiping, quick drying time, tools are rinsed with water.
 It is also the least expensive as it requires no maintenance.
 But then: how do you waterproof a wooden worktop?

 Before applying a waterproof varnish, we recommend applying a hard base coat (or primer), especially if the worktop is very exposed to water and grease splashes.
 This is the case, for example, for a kitchen worktop with an integrated sink and/or hob.
-On a dining table or other types of surface, a hard (or primary) base is not essential.
+On a dining table or other types of surface, a hard base (or primer) is not essential.
 The hard primer is an undercoat that must be applied before the wooden worktop protector.
 Hard primer will not protect your wood.
 It will prepare your wood for varnishing.
 This will give the varnish better adhesion to the wood and maximise its benefits.
 The waterproofing of the wooden worktop is reinforced.

 If you wish to protect a solid oak worktop, we recommend using Anti-Tanins Primer PAT400.
 Oak is a tannic wood, which means that when a product is applied, it will release tannins (chemical substances) which will produce black stains on a wooden worktop.
 The Anti-Tanins Primer PAT400 will block them and thus prevent the formation of these black spots.